nikneem/azure-functions-jwt-binding/README.md

 Let's say you run a SPA in which you want users to log in.
 You'll probably end up with a JWT token (or Access Token if you like).
 But now, you want to call a backend system, and pass that token so your backend can verify and identify the user.
 In conventional ASP.NET Core projects, you can add token validation to the request pipeline.
 In Azure Functions you can not.
 And this is where the binding kicks in.
 You need to, _manually_, validate the token and verify the caller's identity.
 And I thought is was a good idea to create a custom binding validating the token and -in the end- make sure who calls our functions.

 ## Configuration
 The JwtBinding prefixed is used to configure the binding.
 The binding uses the Options Pattern to inject the *JwtBinding* configuration section as a *JwtBindingConfiguration* object.
-The values in the configuration can be overriden by by Binding Attribute arguments.
+The values in the configuration can be overridden by the Binding Attribute arguments.

 The Issuer value is mandatory.
 When no issuer was configured using the app config, or the attribute an exception will be raised and no validation will be done.